tequdev/xrpl-hooks-compiler/c2wasm-api/README.md

-# API that compiles C code to WASM
+# API that compiles C / JS code to WASM

-This directory contains a webserver for a C to WASM compiler and Language Server (i.e. interactive linting).
+This directory contains a webserver for a C / JS to WASM compiler and Language Server (i.e. interactive linting).
 Server is built with [Fastify](https://www.fastify.io/), fast and low overhead framework for Node.js